jon-jacky/home/design.md

   fundamentals of music theory, to edit musical notation, study music and the brain, and to compose music ..."

-23, 25 Mar 2020
+23,25,27 Mar 2020

+- <https://covid19.healthdata.org/projections> - Projected hospital resource use,
+  deaths per day, and total deaths, for the US and every state.
+Projections from a model explained in the linked paper.

 - <https://covid19map.us/> - Interactive map of COVID-19 cases by US county.
-  Hover pointer over a county to see its statistics, click arrows by date in upper left to see day-by-day growth and spread.
+  Hover pointer over a county to see its statistics, click arrows by date in upper left to see day-by-day growth and spread over the map of the US.

 - <http://91-divoc.com/pages/covid-visualization/> -
   "An interactive visualization of the exponential spread of COVID-19 ... updated daily ...
 In nearly every country in the world, when the virus reaches 100 people the number of cases begins to increase by 35% daily. ..."
+Graphs for each US state and many countries.

 23 Mar 2020